sarathsasilearning/Sarath_DevOps_Challenge/README.md

    go test -v -timeout 30m
    ```

-### SonarQube
-The repository includes a SonarQube scan workflow to ensure code quality.
-Trigger the workflow manually or on a push to the `main` branch.

 ---

-## CI/CD Pipelines
+## Application

+### Overview
+The application is a static website hosted on Azure Linux Web App.
+It includes the following components:
+- **Static Website Code**: HTML, JavaScript, and Node.js server files.
+- **Unit Tests**: Jest tests for validating the static website.
+- **Application Deployment Pipelines**: GitHub Actions workflows for building, testing, and deploying the application.

+### Application Code
+- **`my-static-website/index.html`**: The main HTML file for the static website.
+- **`my-static-website/server.js`**: A Node.js server for serving the static website.
+- **`my-static-website/package.json`**: Defines dependencies and scripts for the Node.js application.
+- **`my-static-website/tests/index.test.js`**: Contains Jest tests for validating the static website.

+### Application Deployment Pipelines
-The repository includes the following GitHub Actions workflows:
+The following GitHub Actions workflows are used for application deployment:

-1. **Build and Test**:
+1. **`build_and_test.yml`**:
-   - Path: `.github/workflows/build_and_test.yml`
-   - Runs Node.js tests and builds the static website.
+   - Builds the static website.

-2. **Infrastructure Deployment**:
-   - Path: `.github/workflows/infra_deploy.yml`
-   - Deploys the infrastructure using Terraform.
+   - Runs unit tests using Jest.

-3. **SonarQube Scan**:
-   - Path: `.github/workflows/sonar_scan.yml`
-   - Scans the codebase for quality and security issues.
+   - Packages the application for deployment.

-4. **WebApp Deployment**:
-   - Path: `.github/workflows/webapp_deploy.yml`
+2. **`webapp_deploy.yml`**:
    - Deploys the static website to the Linux Web App.

-5. **API Client**:
-   - Path: `.github/workflows/api_client.yml`
-   - Fetches GitHub issues using a Python script.
+   - Includes approval gates for staging and production environments.
+3. **`sonar_scan.yml`**:
+   - Performs code quality checks using SonarQube.

 ---

+## API Client

+### Overview
+The API client is a Python-based utility for fetching GitHub issues from a specified repository.
+It supports pagination and handles rate-limiting.

+### API Client Files
+- **`api_client/api_client.py`**: A Python script that uses the GitHub API to fetch issues.
+- **`api_client/github_issues.json`**: Stores the fetched GitHub issues in JSON format.

+### API Client Workflow
+The `api_client.yml` GitHub Actions workflow automates the execution of the API client.
+It performs the following steps:
+1. Sets up Python and installs dependencies.
+2. Executes the `api_client.py` script to fetch GitHub issues.
+3. Uploads the fetched issues as an artifact.

+---

 ## Notes

-- Ensure sensitive information like Azure credentials is stored securely in GitHub Secrets.
+- Ensure sensitive information like Azure credentials is securely stored in **GitHub Secrets**.
 - Use the `terraform.tfvars` file to customize the deployment for different environments.
 - For any issues, refer to the logs generated by the GitHub Actions workflows.

 ---

 ## License